NaturalHistoryMuseum/ckanext-dev/README.md

   distribution, see http://www.jetbrains.com/pycharm/webhelp/remote-debugging.html)

 - Add the line 'debug.enabled = True' to your configuration file

+- Setup a Remote Debugger within PyCharm, using port 8888 (or as defined by debug.host.port).

 You may optionally define:
 - debug.host.ip for the host IP (defaults to 10.0.2.2 which is the default host IP when using Vagrant) ;